MC6011 - Corporate Communications (2023/24)

-This module encourages students to critically analyse the nature, value, and techniques of effective corporate relations, including a perspective on international communications.
+This module encourages students to critically analyse the nature, value, and techniques of effective corporate relations.

-The module also examines the nature of corporate strategy and explores the inter-relationships between corporate strategy and corporate communications.
+Key to the module’s focus is the examination of corporate strategy and the inter-relationships between corporate strategy, leadership and corporate communications.

 • The relationships between public relations, corporate communications and corporate strategy.